-The Latest: Gaughan recalls days guarding Allen Iverson
+The Latest: Earnhardt would consider retirement with title

 9:15 a.m.

-Seven-time and defensive NASCAR Cup champion Jimmie Johnson says Hendrick Motorsports is hard at work trying to figure out why he spun twice in Turn 4 during last weekend's exhibition race at Daytona International Speedway.
+Seven-time and defending NASCAR Cup champion Jimmie Johnson says Hendrick Motorsports is hard at work trying to figure out why he spun twice in Turn 4 during last weekend's exhibition race at Daytona International Speedway.

 Hendrick teammate Chase Elliott also had in an issue during practice in the same turn, and Elliott and Dale Earnhardt Jr. had similar incidents in last year's Daytona 500 that led to crashes.